alexmingoia/alexmingoia.com/blog/commitments-and-estimates.md

 # Commitments are more powerful than estimates

 Commitments promise to deliver.
-And delivering on a promise creates trust.
+And delivering a promise creates trust.

 Commitments give us something to live up to.
 Estimates gives us an excuse.

 Don't mistake estimates for safety.
 Certainty is safety.

 There’s power in people trusting you to deliver.